jchun726/EdiTree/README.md

 # EdiTree
-Rhino Grasshopper Plugin for DataTree Stuffs.
+Rhino Grasshopper Add-on for Data Structure Management and Manipulation.